From Unlikely to Undeniable: Pettit’s Championship Run End With State Title

 The 132-pound bracket quickly proved to be one of the deepest and most dangerous in the entire tournament.
 For Pettit, the road to the title was nothing short of a gauntlet.

 His championship run truly began in the pre-quarterfinals, where he faced #5 seed Colton Haggerty of Washington Township, a two-time state placer and one of the most accomplished wrestlers in the bracket.
-The Delsea senior secured a takedown and an escape, then held off Haggerty’s late attacks as the Washington Township standout looked to even the score.
-Pettit battled through the tight, tactical match and emerged with a 4–2 victory, announcing that he was very much a contender.
+Pettit battled through a tight, tactical match and emerged with a 4–2 victory, announcing that he was very much a contender.

 Waiting in the quarterfinals was a familiar opponent — #4 seed Ricky DeLorenzo, the same wrestler Pettit had lost to earlier in the season in a razor-thin sudden victory match.
 DeLorenzo also entered the tournament with major credentials, having placed 4th in the state the previous season.
-After both wrestlers traded takedowns and escapes, the match was tied 4–4 heading into overtime.
-DeLorenzo got in deep on a shot that looked poised to end Pettit’s championship hopes, but in a dramatic scramble, Pettit managed to fight out of the position and come out on top, securing a 7–4 sudden victory win to advance to the semifinals.
+In another razor-close bout, Pettit flipped the script from their earlier meeting, edging DeLorenzo 4–3 to advance to the semifinals.

 The challenge only intensified in the semifinals, where Pettit squared off against #1 seed Sammy Spaulding of Camden Catholic, the defending state champion at the weight.
-Down 2–0 in the middle of the second period, Pettit found himself in a scramble where he was nearly taken down himself.
-Instead, he reversed the position and came out on top, taking a 3–2 lead into the third period.
-Pettit then escaped from bottom to extend the lead and spent the remainder of the match fending off Spaulding’s relentless attacks, several of which came extremely close to scoring.
-In what many viewed as his toughest test yet, Pettit delivered again, grinding out a 4–3 decision to punch his ticket to the state finals.
+In what many viewed as the toughest test yet, Pettit once again delivered in the biggest moment, grinding out another 4–3 decision to secure his place in the state finals.

 It was a mentality that carried him through every round of the tournament.